 Get back into regular exercising with a few tips for making the transition as smooth as possible.

 - Don’t try to jump back into exercise in attempting to crush out a challenging workout.

-- Commit to a few light workouts a week that integrate stretching pre and post-exercise.
+- Commit to week-long light workouts that integrate stretching pre- and post-exercise.